cometchat/cometchat-sample-app-react-native/README.md

 # React Native Sample App by CometChat

 This is a reference application showcasing the integration of [**CometChat's React Native UI Kit**](https://www.cometchat.com/docs/v4/react-native-uikit/overview) in React Native.
-It offers developers practical examples for incorporating real-time messaging, as well as voice and video calling functionalities, into their React Native based applications.
+It offers developers practical examples for incorporating real-time messaging, as well as voice and video calling functionalities, into their React Native-based applications.

 ## Prerequisites

-- Ensure that you have React Native development environment set up.
+- Ensure that you have the React Native development environment set up.
   - Follow instructions for your environment at https://reactnative.dev/docs/environment-setup
 - Sign up for a [CometChat](https://app.cometchat.com/) account to get your app credentials: _`App ID`_, _`Region`_, and _`Auth Key`_